flowernert/loupedeckapp/README.md

 ### In priority

-* Implement a submenu feature, allowing to display a sub-workspace by pressing a touchdisplay action.

-    It must implements a return back control that restore the previous workspace context

-    It must be able to temporary alter the actions and images of each control on the device.

-    Maybe use left display to show where you are in the workspace/submenu hierarchy

 * Implement a handler to get the currently focused app from the desktop manager and alter the current workspace based on it.

+* Use left display to show where you are in the workspace/submenu hierarchy

 ### Next by order or priority